-Income from capital investments is subject to withholding tax at a flat rate of 25 per cent plus the solidarity surcharge.
+Income from capital investments is subject to withholding tax at a flat rate of 25 per cent plus the solidarity surcharge (a total of 26.375 per cent plus church tax, if any).

 3 What, if any, taxes apply to an individual's capital gains?